jediwade/brackets-htmlformat/README.md

 Added a What's New screen.
 Started adding Table tags but it just makes the HTML Format menu too tall for a 1080p screen (and probably already too tall for laptop screens).
 Changed the file/folder structure to allow for different locale translations (would need help/volunteers to make new locales happen).

+#### Update - August 3, 2017
+Just changing my GitHub name/URL back to jediwade because the Brackets Extension Registry keeps track of who created what extension by their GitHub username and not their email address.
+I had changed my username to match my email and website, deciding to be a bit more professional, but I was then unable to update this Brackets extension.
+I emailed the Registry people but they still have not replied.
+Because this makes me fear that someone could just change their name to by mine and then delete the extension, I am reverting my GitHub username back and needing to change the URL in the package.json file.